MrWillCom/awesome/README.md

 *   [ryanccn/modernflux](https://github.com/ryanccn/modernflux) - A modern look and feel for Miniflux

-*   [aaaaalexis/obsidian-baseline](https://github.com/aaaaalexis/obsidian-baseline) - A foundational Obsidian theme as the baseline of your thoughts.
+*   [aaaaalexis/obsidian-baseline](https://github.com/aaaaalexis/obsidian-baseline) - A foundational Obsidian theme ― The baseline of your thoughts.

 *   [aaaaalexis/obsidian-cupertino](https://github.com/aaaaalexis/obsidian-cupertino) - A native look and feel Obsidian theme crafted for the way you think.